OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `loop` *codeblock*

 > An "infinite loop" which executes the statement codeblock *codeblock* repeatedly.
-The only way to exit the loop is via a `return` statement (or an error).
+The only way to exit the loop is via a `return` statement or a runtime error.

 `while` ( *condition* ) *codeblock*

-> Like a loop, except *condition*  (which must be an expression of type `bool`) is evaluated before each iteration, and the loop terminates if *condition* is found to be false.
+> Like a loop, except *condition*, which must be an expression of type `bool`, is evaluated before each iteration, and the loop terminates if *condition* is found to be false.
 > *codeblock* must be a statement codeblock.

 `if` ( *condition* ) *codeblock* ([`else` [*elsecodeblock* | *if statement* | *if let statement*]])?